kkarimi/bergen/docs/troubleshooting.md

 # Bergen Troubleshooting Guide

-This document covers common issues and their solutions when developing or using the Bergen Markdown Viewer application.
+This document covers common issues and their solutions when developing or using the Bergen Markdown reader application.

 ## React Native to Native Communication Issues